-The restaurants referred to in this sector, cover establishments where you would sit down to a meal.
-44% of consumers eat in a restaurant once a month or more.
+The restaurants referred to in this sector, cover establishments where one would sit down to a meal.
+Forty four percent of consumers eat in a restaurant once a month or more.
 Eating in a restaurant is more likely to be a planned event for a specific purpose.